JuliaCloud/XMLDict.jl/README.md

 ```

-Extract a list of tag content:
+Extract a list of tag content...

 ```julia
 xml = parse_xml("""